 - Forest Keeper Coordinator (Download PDF)

-The Outings and Education Coordinator will work to engage citizens in environmental protection in Western North Carolina through outings such as hikes and paddle trips, outreach, and environmental education in both schools and the community.
-The Coordinator will also host a variety of educational events including the Wild & Scenic Film Festival, the Northwest Earth Institute and Asheville’s weekly Green Drinks’ programs.
+The Outings and Education Coordinator will engage MountainTrue members and local residents in environmental protection in Western North Carolina through outings such as hikes and paddle trips, outreach, and environmental education in both schools and the community.
+The Coordinator will also host a variety of educational events including the OLLI Ecology of the Southern Appalachians course and the Wild & Scenic Film Festival.
+Equity and engagement of diverse communities is an important role of this position.

 - Water Quality Administrator (Download PDF)

-This position encompasses many facets: working with volunteers on many levels (recruiting, training, mentoring, organizing); learning and understanding meaningful ways to connect applied science to community needs at the local level; evaluating, designing, and implementing impactful programming for the betterment of the community and environment; and collaborating with all types of groups, from government agencies to civic organizations, school groups, other nonprofits, and community groups.
-The member is in charge of communications with the Water Quality Committee, administers resources for all WQ-focused (5) programs, and connects with the broader community to solve water quality challenges.
+The Water Quality Administrator will be working with volunteers on many levels (recruiting, training, mentoring, organizing); learning and understanding meaningful ways to connect applied science to community needs at the local level; evaluating, designing, and implementing impactful programming for the betterment of the community and environment; and collaborating with all types of groups, from government agencies to civic organizations, school groups, other nonprofits, and community groups.
+The member is in charge of communications with the Clean Water Team, administers resources for all WQ-focused (5) programs, and connects with the broader community to solve water quality challenges.

 The mission of the Polk County Agricultural Advisory Board and Agricultural Economic Development Office is to promote agricultural values and the general welfare of the county and more specifically, increase identity and pride in agricultural community and its way of life; encourage the economic and financial health of agriculture; and increase protection from non-farm development and other negative impacts on properly managed farms.